ad3m3r5/scratch-map/CONTRIBUTING.md

   * Creation of the map SVG file.
     * The SVG must follow the structure of the existing maps.
     * Try to keep the width:height scale 2:1, e.g. 1200x600
-    * Remove all styling (using map.css only) except for necessary text styling (size, etc.)
+    * Remove all styling (using map.css only) except for necessary label styling (text size, etc.)
       * SVG
         * Type: svg
         * Attributes